arelymartinez16/ai110-module2show-pawpal-starter/reflection.md

 - A task whose duration exactly equals the remaining free time — does it fit or get dropped?
 - Weekly recurrence: a task with `recurrence='weekly'` should only appear on the matching weekday and be absent on all other days.
-- The `notNight` constraint with a task that starts just before 10 PM — verifying the boundary is enforced correctly.
+- The `notNight` constraint with a task that starts just before 10 PM, verifying the boundary is enforced correctly.
 - Completing the same task twice — the second call should be ignored and should not spawn a second recurring instance.

 ---